utnet-org/utility-readonly/docs/practices/workflows/run_a_node.md

 INFO near: Opening an existing RocksDB database path=/home/matklad/.near/data INFO db: Created a new RocksDB instance. num_instances=1 INFO stats: #       5 Cfba39eH7cyNfKn9GoKTyRg8YrhoY1nQxQs66tLBYwRH Validator | 1 validator 0 peers ⬇ 0 B/s ⬆ 0 B/s NaN bps 0 gas/s CPU: 0%, Mem: 49.4 MB
-INFO near_chain::doomslug: not ready to produce block @ 43, need to wait 366.58789ms, has enough approvals for 78.776µs INFO near_chain::doomslug: not ready to produce block @ 43, need to wait 265.547148ms, has enough approvals for 101.119518ms INFO near_chain::doomslug: not ready to produce block @ 43, need to wait 164.509153ms, has enough approvals for 202.157513ms INFO near_chain::doomslug: not ready to produce block @ 43, need to wait 63.176926ms, has enough approvals for 303.48974ms INFO near_chain::doomslug: ready to produce block @ 43, has enough approvals for 404.41498ms, does not have enough chunks INFO near_chain::doomslug: ready to produce block @ 44, has enough approvals for 50.07µs, has enough chunks INFO near_chain::doomslug: ready to produce block @ 45, has enough approvals for 45.093µs, has enough chunks
+INFO unc_chain::doomslug: not ready to produce block @ 43, need to wait 366.58789ms, has enough approvals for 78.776µs INFO unc_chain::doomslug: not ready to produce block @ 43, need to wait 265.547148ms, has enough approvals for 101.119518ms INFO unc_chain::doomslug: not ready to produce block @ 43, need to wait 164.509153ms, has enough approvals for 202.157513ms INFO unc_chain::doomslug: not ready to produce block @ 43, need to wait 63.176926ms, has enough approvals for 303.48974ms INFO unc_chain::doomslug: ready to produce block @ 43, has enough approvals for 404.41498ms, does not have enough chunks INFO unc_chain::doomslug: ready to produce block @ 44, has enough approvals for 50.07µs, has enough chunks INFO unc_chain::doomslug: ready to produce block @ 45, has enough approvals for 45.093µs, has enough chunks
 ```

 ## Interacting With the Node